-- Are there adequate library and computing facilities? - Do you have access to materials you need (for example books, lab equipment and art materials)? - Did departmental facilities meet vour expectations? - Was the lecture material easily accessible? - Were resources adequately available? - Were you satisfied by the module choices that were offered? - Was the course challenging?
+- Are there adequate library and computing facilities? - Do you have access to materials you need (for example books, lab equipment and art materials)? - Did departmental facilities meet your expectations? - Was the lecture material easily accessible? - Were resources adequately available? - Were you satisfied by the module choices that were offered?

-QUALITY EDUCATON & ASSURANCE
+OUALITY EDUCATION & ASSURANCE

-- Do you feel that your department is receptive to concerns? - Do you feel that your opinions are listened to and taken seriously? - What improvements have been made to your course?
+- Do you feel that your department is receptive to concerns? - Do you feel that your opinions are listened to and taken seriously? - What improvements have been made to your learning experience?